alchemycodelab/learning-readiness-exercise/README.md

 In preparation for the interview, please some time (but no more than an hour) to:

 1. Come up with questions you have about the code.
+It does not need to be an exhaustive list of every question you have, just pick a few things.
 This may be based on:
     * Seeking basic understanding
     * Something you don't understand well
     * Something different or new that you haven't seen